-If the pots have water drainage and holes, you can give as much water as you want to your succulents.
-But make sure that there’s no water that stores beneath the pot.
+If the pots have drainage holes, you can give as much water as you want to your succulents.
+Just make sure that there’s no water storing beneath the pot.
 If you use pots with holes, chances are the water drains through but stays beneath the pot.
 In this case, your succulents are not safe.
 The water underneath may cause problems to the roots.

+Check the soil after a while.
+Make sure that the soil had completely dried before you water your succulents again.
 Succulent plants need more water in the beginning as they grow.
 But as they gain growth momentum, you may lessen the amount of water you give depending on the environmental conditions.
 During winter, of course, the water needs may decrease as compared to the summer season.
 However, succulents still need water even in winter.
 So our advice is to water your succulents if the soil has dried.

 The size of the container also affects water needs.
 The larger containers or pots, the more water, and moisture they can store.
 In this case, the watering could be infrequent as opposed to smaller and shallower containers.